 - Poor battery life (though this is always the case with Apple)

-The best smartwatch you can get right now if you’re on Android is the Samsung Galaxy Watch 3.
-It does pair with iPhones too, though.
-This is Samsung’s most acclaimed smartwatch yet.
-It’s the successor to the Galaxy Watch 2, naturally.
-It kept a lot of the design but added refinement.
+The best smartwatch you can get right now if you’re on Android is the Samsung Galaxy Watch 5.
+It does not pair with iPhones too, though.
+It’s the successor to the Galaxy Watch 4 which was a very good watch as well.

-The Galaxy Watch 3 has a unique feature, a rotating bezel.
-Which means navigation around the watch is a pleasure, especially so compared to using the display, which is typical for most smartwatches.
+The Galaxy Watch 4 classic has a unique feature, a rotating bezel.
+This means navigation around the watch is a pleasure, especially so compared to using the display, which is typical for most smartwatches.
 The Galaxy Watch 4 (not classic) has a digital bezel.

-Features are limited if you’re an iPhone user.
-But, as we’ve said, you should opt for an Apple Watch if this is the case.
-Overall, the Galaxy Watch 3 is the real deal for Android users if you want something that looks good and has a host of fitness and smartphone features to boot.
+If you’re an iPhone user, you should opt for an Apple Watch.
+Overall, the Galaxy Watch 4 is the real deal for Android users if you want something that looks good and has a host of fitness and smartphone features to boot.